Mateusz-Kozlowski/Ecosystem-Simulation/README.md

 * by holding +/- you are able to zoom in/out the view of the ecosystem camera
 * by holding Z key you are able to zoom out the camera so that you can see what is beyond the world
+* by moving the mouse cursor to the very left side of the window you are able to open side menu
+* by pressing on a specific god tool icon you are able to activate/disactive a god tool
+* when brain previewing god tool is turned on you are able to open/hide a specific brain preview by clicking on a specific animal with the left mouse button
+* you can show/hide all brain previews by pressing B key
+* by clicking with the right mouse button on a brain preview you are able to open brain preview modifier (or change the modified brain)